-5.6.4 Contaminated or Hazardous Waste Management
+5.8.4 Contaminated or Hazardous Waste Management

-During the site preparation and construction phases, SLR recommends that a qualified and certified contractor is engaged to remove all contaminated or hazardous materials, for example, asbestos, and dispose of all contaminated or hazardous waste at an appropriately licenced facility.

-All asbestos and other hazardous waste must be handled according to appropriate legislation and regulation including the Work Health and Safety Regulation 2011.
+During the site preparation and construction phases, SLR recommends that a qualified and certified contractor is engaged to remove all contaminated or hazardous materials, for example, asbestos, and dispose of all contaminated or hazardous waste at a site lawfully able to accept it.
+All asbestos and other hazardous waste must be handled lawfully.

-In accordance with the Penrith DCP, hazardous waste management at the site may require a licence from the EPA and approval from Council.
-If hazardous waste is identified for removal, Council and NSW EPA are to be consulted prior to undertaking any hazardous waste removal.
+The Penrith DCP specifies that hazardous waste management at the site may require a licence from the EPA and approval from Council.
+If hazardous waste is identified for removal, Council and NSW EPA are to be consulted before undertaking any hazardous waste removal.

-5.7 Signage
+5.9 Signage